sofa-framework/doc/10_Getting_Started/20_Build/30_Windows.md

 2. In Windows Start menu, search for `Native Tools Command Prompt` and run the one corresponding to your Windows architecture (x64 for 64-bit, x86 for 32-bit).
 ![](https://www.sofa-framework.org/wp-content/uploads/2020/04/SearchCommandPrompt2.png)

+3. Call ``C:\path\to\sofa-venv\bin\Scripts\activate.bat`` to activate the virtual environement.

-3. In the command prompt, type `cmake-gui` and press Enter.
+4. In the command prompt, type `cmake-gui` and press Enter.
    If you get the error `'cmake-gui' is not recognized as an internal or external command`, it means that your system PATH does not correctly include the path to cmake-gui.
 In this case, you need to provide the full path to your cmake-gui.

-4. In CMake-GUI, set source folder and build folder.
+5. In CMake-GUI, set source folder and build folder.

-5. Run **Configure**.
+6. Run **Configure**.

-6. A popup will ask you to specify the generator for the project.
+7. A popup will ask you to specify the generator for the project.

    - If you want use **Visual Studio IDE**, select "Visual Studio 15 2017 Win64" or "Visual Studio 16 2019 Win64" (or without the "Win64" if you are on Windows 32-bit).
    - If you want to use **another IDE like QtCreator**, select "CodeBlocks - Ninja" (recommended, needs [Ninja](#optional-ninja-build-system)) or "CodeBlocks - NMake".
    Keep "Use default native compilers" and press "Finish".

-7. Fix eventual dependency errors by following CMake messages (see Troubleshoot section below).
+8. Fix eventual dependency errors by following CMake messages (see Troubleshoot section below).
 Do not worry about warnings.

    - e.g. define the `Eigen3_DIR` with the path where you installed Eigen
+   - Add the path to your venv site-packages to CMake by setting a path variable called ``CMAKE_PREFIX_PATH=C:\path\to\sofa-venv\Lib\site-packages``

-8. (optional) Customize SOFA via CMake variables
+9. (optional) Customize SOFA via CMake variables

    - choose the build type by setting CMAKE_BUILD_TYPE to "Release" or "RelWithDebInfo" (recommended) or "Debug"
    - activate or deactivate plugins: see PLUGIN_XXX variables